PointNClickPops/MiSTerBox/README.md

 # MiSTerBox
-A guide and files for making Mi
+A guide and files for making MiSTer files launchable via LaunchBox (and possibly other launchers).